Is the UN still relevant in the Middle East?

 Finaud is referring to the borders determined in 1967 also called the Green Line.
 However, Netanyahu has repeatedly stated that he rejects the creation of a Palestinian state.

-Edited by Imogen Foulkes, vm, livm
+Edited by Imogen Foulkes, vm, livm/ac

 In compliance with the JTI standards